ONourry/olivier-nourry/content/authors/admin/_index.md

       - Set up data pipelines to feed data to a super computer for weather predictions
 ---

-I am currently a specially appointed Assistant professor at Kyushu University in Japan.
+I am currently an Assistant professor at Osaka University in Japan.